awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 \([back to top](#troubleshooting)\)

-## Console Error: "User is not authorized to perform action on resource"<a name="troubleshooting-access-not-authorized"></a>
+## Console error: "User is not authorized to perform action on resource"<a name="troubleshooting-access-not-authorized"></a>

  **Issue:** When you try to use the AWS Cloud9 console to create or manage an AWS Cloud9 development environment, you see an error that contains a phrase similar to "User arn:aws:iam::123456789012:user/MyUser is not authorized to perform cloud9:action on resource arn:aws:cloud9:us\-east\-2:123456789012:environment:12a34567b8cd9012345ef67abcd890e1," where:
 +  `arn:aws:iam::123456789012:user/MyUser` is the Amazon Resource Name \(ARN\) of the requesting user\.